Prevention

 Screening for Common Diseases and Conditions

 Below are general recommendations to help prevent illness in older adults.
-These guidelines can change over time as our understanding of diseases increases.
-Some screening tests may need to be done more frequently, depending on your specific risk factors.
-Some screening tests recommended for older adults also may involve short questionnaires or written tests.
+These guidelines can change over time as knowledge about illness increases.
+Some people may have different needs for screening, depending on their risks and age.

-Not every older adult needs all of these tests.
-Your healthcare provider will work with you to determine which screening tests are likely to benefit you, based on your individual circumstances.
+Not every older adult need[ all of these tests.
+Your healthcare provider will work with you to determine which screening tests are likely help you.

-People who have a shorter life expectancy due to other illnesses are less likely to benefit from cancer screening tests.
+People who are likely to have a shorter life expectancy due to other illnesses are less likely to benefit from cancer screening tests.
 It's important to talk with your healthcare provider about whether screening tests for cancer are more likely to benefit or harm you.

 The following recommendations are for people at average risk of disease.
 People at high risk, or people with a history of abnormal tests, may need screening earlier and more often.